-Renata Ramos is director of undergraduate studies in bioengineering.
+Renata Ramos is director of undergraduate studies in bioengineering and associate dean of academic affairs for the George R. Brown School of Engineering.
 She began her career in bioengineering instruction at Rice in 2008.
 While in this teaching-intensive position, she has undertaken several project-based laboratory modules in biomedical instrumentation, mechanical testing, advanced instrumentation, systems physiology, and tissue culture.
-She has also taught lecture courses for the Department of Bioengineering in biomechanics and biofluids andÂ a project-based design course in the fundamentals of engineering for Riceâ€™s George R. Brown School of Engineering.
+She has also taught lecture courses for the Department of Bioengineering in biomechanics and biofluids andÂ a project-based design course in the fundamentals of engineering for Riceâ€™s school of engineering.

 Ramosâ€™ exceptional efforts in instructional design and course management haveÂ been recognized through Enhancing Engineering Education and Brown Foundation Teaching Grants, and through the Department of Bioengineeringâ€™s Teaching Award (2013),Â Excellence in Advising Award from the Office of Academic Advising (2014), andÂ George R. Brown Award for Superior Teaching (2014, 2017) fromÂ the Association of Rice Alumni.
 National awards she has received include theÂ Teaching Award by the American Society for Engineering Education's (ASEE) Biomedical Engineering Division (2014).